darenliang/dscli/README.md

 ## Discord Requirements

 * Empty Discord server
-* Invited Discord bot that has permissions to manage servers
-* You'll need the Discord bot token and the server id
+* You'll need a user token and the server id

 ## Installation